-"Financial Statements" means a complete and accurate balance sheet, income statement, cash-flow statement, and accompanying notes prepared according to generally accepted accounting principles.
+"Financial Statements" means a complete and accurate schedule of real estate owned (see Form 8-3), balance sheet, income statement, cash-flow statement, and accompanying notes prepared according to generally accepted accounting principles.

 "Financial Beneficiary" means a Person who is to receive a financial benefit of: a) 3% or more of total estimated Project cost if the total estimated Project cost is \$5 million or less; and b) 3% of the first \$5 million and 1% of any costs over \$5 million if total estimated project cost is greater than \$5 million.
 This definition does not include the Owner of the Tax Credit Project unless the Owner is also the Developer or the Builder and meets the above financial requirements.